osirislab/ctf101/docs/forensics/what-is-stegonagraphy.md

 So we can modify the LSB without changing the file noticeably.
 By doing so, we can hide a message inside.

-### LSB Stegonagraphy in Images
+### LSB Steganography in Images

-LSB Stegonagraphy or *Least Significant Bit* Stegonagraphy is a method of stegonagraphy where data is recorded in the lowest bit of a byte.
+LSB Steganography or *Least Significant Bit* Steganography is a method of Steganography where data is recorded in the lowest bit of a byte.

 Say an image has a pixel with an RGB value of (255, 255, 255), the bits of those RGB values will look like